Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Lost in Estimation: Option Valuation using Historical Time Series

-\begin{doublespace} In our case, the scaling constants, $\theta_{ij},\lambda_{ij}$ for each security $i$ in the partition $j$, are chosen such that, the starting value of the historical availability and stock price time series match the corresponding values at the inception of the contract.
+In our case, the scaling constants are chosen such that the starting value of the historical availability and stock price time series match the corresponding values at the inception of the contract (Eq: \ref{eq:41}; \ref{eq:42}). $\theta_{ij},\lambda_{ij}$ are the scaling constants for security $i$ in the partition $j$ for the availability and stock price time series. $p$ is the number of partitions of the historical time series for option valuation. $T_{js}$ and $T_{je}$ are the start and end times of the $j^{th}$ historical time series.
 The amount of the term loan or the strike is not scaled in the structures we have discussed, but might be necessary in other situations.
-Using this, we show below the historical valuation for the cost of holding a stock proportional to the extent of shortfall,
+Using this the historical valuation for the cost of holding a stock proportional to the extent of shortfall, $\upsilon^{stock\;holding\;historical}$, is shown below,